jeswr/noir_XPath/README.md

 A Noir library implementing XPath 2.0 functions and operators required by SPARQL 1.1.

 > [!CAUTION]
+> **Under Development**: This library is still under active development.
+APIs may change without notice and some features may be incomplete or missing.

+> [!CAUTION]
 > **Security Warning**: This library has not been security reviewed and should not be used in production systems without a thorough audit.

 > [!WARNING]